shy1132/VacuumTube/README.md

 ### macOS

-While macOS builds are available, they are completely untested since I don't have access to Mac hardware.
-If anything goes wrong at all, please make an issue!
+Note that macOS builds are not yet signed, so they do not auto-update.
+For now, please periodically check for updates.

 - [Universal](https://github.com/shy1132/VacuumTube/releases/latest/download/VacuumTube-universal.dmg)